-- At the conclusion of the Live-Hearing, it is the responsibility of the Live-Hearing Decision-Maker to complete the written determination of responsibility. - The written determination of responsibility must be issued within fourteen (14) calendar days. - The written determination of responsibility informs the Complaint and Respondent of the outcome of the Grievance Procedure. - i.e., is the Respondent, responsible or not responsible for the alleged incident outlined in the filed complaint. - The Decision-Maker must submit the written determination of responsibility to the Title IX Coordinator, the Complaint and Respondent, and the advisors simultaneously.
+- At the conclusion of the Live-Hearing, it is the responsibility of the Live-Hearing Decision-Maker to complete the written determination of responsibility. - The written determination of responsibility must be issued within fourteen (14) calendar days. - The written determination of responsibility informs the reporting parties of the outcome of the Grievance Procedure. - i.e., is the respondent, responsible or not responsible for the alleged incident outlined in the filed complaint. - The Decision-Maker must submit the written determination of responsibility to the Title IX Coordinator, the reporting parties, and the advisors simultaneously.

-If necessary, determination of responsibility appealed
+Grievance Process Step 15 If necessary, determination of responsibility appealed

-- Per Title 4 Chapter 8 Section 13 of the Board of Regents Handbook, the Complainant and Respondent has seven (7) calendar days to appeal the dismissal of the complaint. - An appeal can only be filed if it is based on the following: - Procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; - The Title IX Coordinator, investigator(s), or hearing officer(s) had a conflict of interest or bias that affected the outcome of the matter - If any appeal has been filed based on the above, then all parties involved must be notified, simultaneously, that an appeal has been filed.
+- Per Title 4, Chapter 8, Section 13, of the Board of Regents Handbook, any party has five (5) calendar days to appeal the dismissal of the complaint. - An appeal can only be filed if it is based on the following: - Procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; - The Title IX Coordinator, investigator(s), or hearing officer(s) had a conflict of interest or bias that affected the outcome of the matter - If any appeal has been filed based on the above, then all parties involved must be notified, simultaneously, that an appeal has been filed.